iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 eliminate the need for fragile and expensive cabling.
 Downside is the need for battery replacement every 20-50,000 spectral measurements.

-In the following chapters, we will discuss how the sensor data is post-processed and used to align otherwise unplanned downtime with scheduled maintenance tasks, effectively reducing standstills to virtually 0 excess downtime.
+In the next chapters, we will discuss how the sensor data is post-processed and used to align otherwise unplanned downtime with scheduled maintenance tasks, effectively reducing standstills to virtually 0 excess downtime.